 The first thing you’ll need to determine before ever looking for a property is how much you can borrow because that will tell you your price range.
 The amount you can borrow will, of course, depend on your income and other outstanding debt, but it will also depend on the interest rate and the property’s insurance and tax costs.

 To determine your maximum monthly mortgage payment, lenders typically use two debt ratios.
 The first one is called the front-end ratio and examines the monthly mortgage payment as a percentage of your income, with 28% or less the desired ratio.
 The second is the back-end ratio, and this one includes the monthly mortgage payment and your other monthly recurring debt obligations, which lenders prefer to be 36% or less of your income.

 Amount You Can/Should Pay Down

-Interests are a chief concern when you’re financing property in Los Angeles.
+Interests are a chief concern when you’re financing property in Riverside.
 The two basic interest-rate options are fixed-rate and adjustable-rate.

 With a fixed-rate mortgage, you will pay the same set interest over the entire life of the loan.
 This is a good option for people who can get locked into a low rate and want a predictable monthly payment for budgeting purposes.
 An adjustable-rate mortgage, on the other hand, has a fixed rate for (usually) the first five years, and then the rate can change.
 The adjustable-rate mortgage usually begins with a very low interest rate and then often goes up.
 This is a good option if you don’t plan to keep the home for more than just a handful of years.